Women’s Health and

 The Federal law

 The Women’s Health and Cancer Rights Act (WHCRA) helps protect many women with breast cancer who choose to have their breasts rebuilt (reconstructed) after a mastectomy.
+Mastectomy (mas-tek-tuh-me) is surgery to remove all or part of the breast.
 This federal law requires most group insurance plans that cover mastectomies to also cover breast reconstruction.
 It was signed into law on October 21, 1998.
 The United States Departments of Labor and Health and Human Services oversee this law.

 - Applies to group health plans for plan years starting on or after October 1, 1998

 - Applies to group health plans, health insurance companies, and HMOs, as long as the plan covers medical and surgical costs for mastectomy